no-tone/taurisight/README.md

 - Coco SSD model assets are fetched from TensorFlow-hosted storage at runtime.
 - Clipboard image import depends on operating system and webview permissions.
 - Release builds are unsigned unless signing and notarization are configured separately.

+## Trademark Notice

+TauriSight, the TauriSight logo, and associated branding are trademarks of no-tone.

+The Apache License 2.0 applies to the source code only and does not grant permission to use project branding, logos, or product identity without permission.